TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 If, on the other hand, you draw a brush in a 2D viewport, you only control its extents on whatever axes the 2D view is set to display.
 So if you are drawing a brush in the XZ view, you control the X/Z extents with the mouse, and there's no way to change the Y extents directly, which is always fixed to the Y extents of the most recently selected objects.
 This of course applies to all of the different 2D viewports in the same way.

 In either case, the texture assigned to the newly created brush is the _current texture_.
-The current nexture is set by chooseing a texture in the [texture browser](#texture_browser) or by selecting a face that already has a texture.
+The current texture is set by choosing a texture in the [texture browser](#texture_browser) or by selecting a face that already has a texture.
 This concept applies to other ways of creating new brushes, too.

 This way of creating brushes only allows you to create cuboids.
 In the next section, you will learn how to create more complex brush shapes with the complex brush tool.